Multibit-Legacy/read-multibit-wallet-file/README.md

+A fork of https://github.com/Multibit-Legacy/read-multibit-wallet-file that includes a fix for the `TypeError: Cannot read property 'fromPrivate' of undefined` error (and maybe a few others) mentioned in (this thread)[https://github.com/Multibit-Legacy/read-multibit-wallet-file/pull/1].
+Although I have a (pull request)[https://github.com/Multibit-Legacy/read-multibit-wallet-file/pull/2] pending with this fix, the original project seems to be abandoned.
+Everything below is from the original project's `readme` except for where I renamed `mbexport` to `mbexport-rd` (as that is the npm package with this fix).

+---
+---

 A simple command line tool that exports the private Keys from a Multibit wallet file.
 The reason this tool exists is because Multibit is out of date and has known bugs.
 Exporting the private keys or wallet words from